 Treatment can help your child with ADHD in school, social situations, and at home.
 The right plan can help with all three of the major components of ADHD: inattention, impulsivity, and hyperactivity control.
 The goal of treatment is to help your child follow rules, concentrate, and have good relationships with parents, teachers, and peers.

-These treatment options are all considered safe, but no two children are alike, and what works for some kids may not work as well for yours.
+These treatment options have been evaluated for safety, but no two children are alike, and what works for some kids may not work as well for yours.

 Together with the doctor, you’ll develop a plan that meets your child’s specific needs.
 It may take time to figure out what works best.
 The plan may include medications, behavioral therapy, or both.